Monte Carlo at Constant Pressure¶

 [ ]:

-!echo '&nml nstep=1000 /' | ./mc_npt
+!echo '&nml nstep=1000, pressure=0.5 /' | build/mc_npt

 The program does not appear to be working properly: the volume move acceptance ratio is zero.
 The first exercise will be to fix the program so that it samples the constant-pressure ensemble correctly.

-Fixing the program
+Fixing the program¶

-Examine the v_move subroutine in the file mc_npt_module.f90.
+Examine the v_move subroutine in the file mc_module.f90 (in the src subdirectory).
 The trial move is defined by choosing \(\Delta V\) uniformly within a specified range \(\pm\Delta V_\text{max}\).
 The volume change is stored in the variable dv.
 (There are various different, non-equivalent, ways of choosing \(\Delta V\), which may need a different acceptance formula from the one given below).
-From the new volume, we calculate the volume scaling factor v_scale, and we deduce the scaling factor r_scale which applies to the box lengths, and to the atomic coordinates.
-Hopefully, that all looks correct in the program.
+From the new volume, we calculate the volume scaling factor v_scale, and

-It is then necessary to calculate the total potential energy of the scaled system.
+- It is then necessary to calculate the total potential energy of the scaled system.
 The potential energy change \(\Delta U\) associated with the trial move is a key element of the acceptance probability.
 Referring to the lecture notes, this may be written \(\min [1,e^{-\delta}]\) where :nbsphinx-math:`begin{equation*}

 e^{-delta} equiv left(frac{V_text{new}}{V_text{old}}right)^N , e^{-beta P(V_text{new}-V_text{old})}, e^{-beta(U_text{new}-U_text{old})} = left(frac{V+Delta V}{V}right)^N , e^{-beta PDelta V} , e^{-beta Delta U} .

 end{equation*}` Here we have written \(V_\text{old}=V\), \(V_\text{new}=V+\Delta V\), with similar expressions for \(U\), and \(\beta=1/k_{\text{B}}T\) as usual.
 The program defines a variable delta, to represent the value \(\delta\) here.
 This is passed to the metropolis function, which handles the \(\min [1,e^{-\delta}]\) part of the calculation and returns the accept/reject decision.
-Rearrange the above equation to give an explicit expression for \(\delta\); you will need to take logs of both sides.
-Compare your expression for \(\delta\), i.e. delta, with the program.
-You should see that the potential energy part is handled correctly in the statement
+Rearrange the above equation to give an explicit expression for

 delta = beta * ( u_new - u )